dell-cloud-marketplace/docker-wildfly/README.md

 - Data volumes (which will survive a restart or recreation of the container):
   * *Deployment* volume for deploying applications using the WildFly Deployment Scanner.
   * *Logs* volume for viewing the Wildfly application logs.
-  * *Config* volume for supplying Wildfly configuration files.
+  * *Configuration* volume for supplying Wildfly configuration files.
 - A specific password for WildFly user **admin**.
 A preset password can be defined instead of a randomly generated one, this is done by setting the environment variable `ADMIN_PASS` to your specific password when running the container.

 Do: